-Stanley H. Stone has spent more than 30 years working for the Jewish community.
+Stanley H. Stone is the son of Holocaust survivors who has spent more than 30 years working for the Jewish community.
 Prior to becoming Executive Director of the ASYV, he was executive director of the Jewish Community Foundation of Greater MetroWest NJ.
 This is one of the largest community foundations in New Jersey with assets at $470 million.

 Stanley served as the Executive Vice President of Jewish Federation of Central New Jersey (JFCNJ) for 18 years and was the architect of the merger between JFCNJ and United Jewish Communities of MetroWest.
 According to JFNA, this is the largest merger between two federations in the history of the Jewish federation movement.
 The merger process took two and a half years to complete.
 On July 1, 2012, Jewish Federation of Greater MetroWest NJ was created, making this federation the sixth largest in the United States with an annual campaign of $24 million and an endowment of $300 million.